About the course:

 For more information:

-Please talk to your Chemistry teacher about the possibility of studying Chemistry in the sixth form, or you may choose to talk to one of the people listed below:
+If you are an internal applicant, please talk to your chemistry teacher about the possibility of studying chemistry in the sixth form.
+Or you may choose to talk to Mrs K Weston (Senior Lead:Science)